vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 </div>

-Considering I am in Munich for a few appointments for new work, I am obviously not amused as keeping another party waiting is not going to help me in achieving that objective, however; unbeknown to me my concerns at the moment do not reflect the gravity of the situation I am in.
+Considering I am in Munich for a few appointments for new work, I am obviously not amused as keeping those parties waiting is not going to help me in achieving that objective (of scoring new work), however; unbeknown to me my concerns at the moment do not reflect the gravity of the situation I am in.

-In the car I overhear the female officer while driving says a few demeaning things about the passengers in the backseat under the assumption that we don't understand a word of German.
+In the car I overhear the female officer say  a few demeaning things about the dear passengers in the backseat while driving towards the station under the assumption that we don't understand a word of German.
 With my fluency in Dutch, a Germanic language that I consider my mother tongue, and my late encounters in Germany over the last few months I have picked up a fair share of German to make sense of a conversation, but I keep myself composed.
 This is what it feels like to get in touch with the police?
+Unidirectional respect?

 <div class="element img">
   <img src="https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/harassed_in_munich/cartwo.png" alt="One of the police cars">